LuposX/sentdex_fixed_market_stock/README.md

 1. Download the file for the corresponding episode in the **source** folder.

+2. Make sure you have all libaries you need to run the file.
+I listed the libaries you need in **requirements.txt**

-2. I would recomend to either create the datasets you need, in the file you downloaded, with other python scripts from me (from the **source** folder) or to download the corresponding **datasets** from my folder.
+3. I would recomend to either create the datasets you need, in the file you downloaded, with other python scripts from me (from the **source** folder) or to download the corresponding **datasets** from my folder.
 DO NOT USE YOUR OWN DATASETS IT MIGHT NOT WORK.
 More under [Prerequisite](#Prerequisite).

-3. Make sure to change, in the files you downloaded, the lines to the location of your **datasets** when needed.
+4. Make sure to change, in the files you downloaded, the lines to the location of your **datasets** when needed.

-4.  run the file with the command in the cmd:
+5.  run the file with the command in the cmd:
 ``` py sentdex_XXX_XXX.py ```

 **Notes:**